 About the 50/50 Position

 Once you start getting more familiar with 50/50 position, some options start to open up that seemed impossible before.
-Here, we'll take a look at taking the back directly, the now-classic armbar finish, and a rolling calf slicer.
-Note: this is intended to be a more advanced and comprehensive version of the Passing 50/50 guard for BJJ (and taking the back) tutorial, so if you haven't already seen that one, please take a look at your convenience.
-These techniques more or less build off of those.
+Here, we'll take a look at taking the back directly, the now-classic armbar finish, and a rolling calf-slicer.

 Option 1: Straight to the Back

 This is arguably the flashiest of the three techniques presented here, and it's likely to be the one you use against a partner who is knowledgeable enough in 50/50 not to let you bring your leg across at all.
 Still, start with the "knee down" motion like before, but exaggerate it greatly, sliding your right knee underneath your partner's right leg.
 Hug your partner's right hip with your left arm, and then dive your head under your partner's leg, where your knee is heading.
-As you roll. forward, you'll end up in a calf slicer if your partner doesn't straighten their leg (make sure you know your gym's etiquette before going for any leg attacks!).
-If your partner straightens, you have a back take opportunity similar to this movement from the Reverse De La Riva Guard: Taking the Back lesson.
+As you roll forward, you'll end up in a calf slicer if your partner doesn't straighten their leg (make sure you know your gym's etiquette before going for any leg attacks!).
+If your partner straightens, you have a back-take opportunity.
 Huge credit goes to Jake MacKenzie for demonstrating this move years ago at Revolution BJJ.